 Ways to Invest

-A great thing about Acorns is that they have tons of different ways for you to invest.
+A great thing about Acorns is that they have tons of different ways for you to invest and make money.
 Whether you are a shopper or a saver, an auto-pilot investor or an active investor, Acorns has an option for you.

 My favorite way to invest with Acorns is through their round ups feature.
 The funny thing about this is that I hesitated to use round ups because of it!
 I generally use cash for all of my purchases, so I didn’t think it would be useful.
 Oh how wrong I was!